Michigan State: New president will be chosen by June 2019

 Trustees Dianne Byrum and Melanie Foster will lead the search, with outgoing University of Virginia president Teresa Sullivan serving as an adviser.
 The process will commence in July and entail gathering input from community stakeholders, forming a search committee and hiring a search firm.

-“We are approaching this process as one Spartan community and look forward to learning the qualities and characteristics our students, faculty, staff and other key stakeholders consider most important,” Byrum said in the press release.
+“We are approaching this process as one Spartan community,” Byrum said in the press release.
 “We must find broad agreement and have a common understanding of the strengths, weaknesses, opportunities and challenges facing our community.”

 The announcement follows speculation about whether the embattled interim president would even survive the month.

-Engler has come under fire for suggesting in emails that Rachael Denhollander, one of Nassar’s most outspoken accusers, probably received a “kickback” from her attorney.
-Engler apologized eight days after media reports of the email and after 150 Nassar sexual abuse survivors signed a letter demanding his ouster.
+Earlier this month, media reports found he sent emails suggesting that Rachael Denhollander, one of Nassar’s most outspoken accusers, probably received a “kickback” from her attorney.
+Engler apologized eight days later, after 150 Nassar sexual abuse survivors signed a letter demanding his ouster.

 A public board meeting on Friday began with two trustees backing a motion to fire him, but it failed.
 Engler later reiterated his intention to lead the university as it mulls Simon’s successor.